bufordtaylor/crypto-cost-basis-calculator/README.md

 It's *important* that you save your result file and use it for future years' cost basis calculations.

 # Feedback
-If you have any feedback on this script, please tweet me at @krishna_nr.
+If you find any errors, bugs or have general feedback on this script, please tweet me at @krishna_nr.

+Did the script save you money?
+Tip me BTC at 3KiX8GbXVLz2vAJMbcL7VSqYjXA1721HZp.
+I'll donate all proceeds to the IRC.